cse110-fa21-group24/cse110-fa21-group24/admin/team.md

   than completing assignments.
 My hobbies include lifting weights and playing piano/chess.
 [Here](https://yelllowbelly.github.io/) - my personal page.

 - ### Ansav
   Hi, my name is Ansav and I am a third year Mathematics-Computer Science major.
 Some of my favorite hobbies are soccer, travelling, and playing video games.
-I am very excited for this class because its the first time I will be working with a team to create a product from scratch.
+I am very excited for this class because its the first time I will be working with a team to create a product from scratch!
 [Here](https://github.com/ansavp) you can find my personal page.

 - ### Edgar
   //Add an overview and a link to your github page